kazurayam/ashotwrapper/docs/index.md

 Censoring example

 Please find the clock area is painted grey.
 You can do image comparison of 2 screenshots both of which are censored.
-Possibly, the painted area would not cause significant difference anymore.
+Possibly, the painted area would no longer cause significant difference.